Curt Casali Player Props: Reds vs. Orioles

 Curt Casali At The Plate

-- Casali has had a base hit in 11 of 29 games this season, and multiple hits once.
+- In 11 of 30 games this season, Casali has picked up at least one hit, including one game with multiple hits.

-- In 29 games played this year, he has not hit a home run.
+- In 30 games played this year, he has not gone deep.

-- Casali has driven in a run in five games this year (17.2%), including one multiple-RBI game.
+- Casali has driven in a run in five games this season (16.7%), including one multiple-RBI game.

-- He has scored a run in eight of 29 games so far this year.
+- He has scored in eight games this season (26.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.